khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Bahrain International Airport/05-approach.md

 ----

 ## Chapter 1.
 Position Overview
 **Bahrain Approach (APP)** is responsible for providing approach radar control services to aircraft departing, arriving or transiting the **Bahrain Terminal Maneuvering Area (TMA)**.
-It is also the responsibility of the approach controller to ensure aircraft are separated in accordance with the General Operating Procedures outlined in this document, ensure a safe and efficent flow of traffic in and out of the airports covered within the TMA.
+It is also the responsibility of the approach controller to ensure aircraft are separated in accordance with the Standard Operating Procedures outlined in this document, ensure a safe and efficent flow of traffic in and out of the airports covered within the TMA.

 **Bahrain Approach (APP)** shall provide surveillance based radar services to all aircraft operating within it's vertical and lateral boundaries to ensure safe separation between aircraft is maintained at all times.